mesu-ai/doctor-appointment/README.md

 ## Available Scripts for run localhost

-In the project directory, you can run:
+In the project directory, you can run: -clone from git
-### 'clone from git'

 ### `npm i yarn`
 ### `yarn start`